 Figure 2-7.
-Connecting the Adapter/Recharger
+Connecting the Recharger

-The adapter/recharger can be connected to the disc drive at any time.
+The recharger can be connected to the disc drive at any time.
 If you connect the recharger during read/write operations (disc access light is on), avoid jarring the drive.

-Insert the adapter/recharger plug into the recharger receptacle on the back of the disc drive.
+Insert the recharger plug into the recharger receptacle on the back of the disc drive.

-Insert the power plug of the adapter/recharger into an AC power outlet.
+Insert the power plug of the recharger into an AC power outlet, after making certain that power is available from the outlet.

 You can use the disc drive while the battery pack is charging.
-In fact, it is recommended that you use the adapter/recharger whenever possible, even when the battery is fully charged.
+We recommend that you use the recharger whenever possible, even when the battery is fully charged.

-After 5 hours of charging the battery pack will be 80% charged, and after 12 to 16 hours the battery pack will be fully charged.
+After 5 hours of charging the battery pack will be 80% charged, and after approximately 16 hours the battery pack will be fully charged.